realhackcraft/simpl/README.md

 > creates the syntax tree, while the grammar defines the rules for a specific
 > language.

-3. The generated file should be `simpl.*`, with the extension being the same as the one on `libtree-sitter`.
+3. Since the Java program only looks for `simpl.dylib`, you can rename the file extension to `.dylib`.
-   Since the Java program only looks for a `simpl.dylib` library in `tree-sitter-simpl/`, you can rename the file extension to `.dylib`.
+    If that doesn't work, you can go into `src/main/java/net/borui/simpl/Main.java`, search for
-   If that doesn't work, you can go into `src/main/java/net/borui/simpl/Main.java`, search for `./tree-sitter-simpl/simpl.dylib`, and change that to .(what ever the extension may be on your grammar library)
+    `./tree-sitter-simpl/simpl.dylib`, and change that to the same extension as on `libtree-sitter`.

 ## Compiling the Interpreter